Portland State Vikings football: Montana

-The Viks and the Montana Grizzlies have played each other 46 times since the 1965 football season.
+The Vikings and the Montana Grizzlies have played each other 49 times since the 1965 football season.
 Coach Bruce Barnum and Griz coach Bobby Hauck have a friendly rivalry based in part on Hershey-owned Dot's Homestyle Pretzels.
-The 46 matchups are the most games Portland State has played anyone.
+The 49 matchups are the most games Portland State has played anyone.
 Montana is one of Portland State's two protected Big Sky Conference rivalries (along with Northern Colorado) when the conference shifted to one division in 2022, meaning they will play every year.
-The University of Montana leads the all-time series 35–13 as of 2024.
+The University of Montana leads the all-time series 36–13 as of 2025.